To keep it simple, hygral fatigue is the result of over-moisturizing your natural hair (aka doing too much).

 First things first, you need a protein treatment STAT.

-Hygral fatigue is simply that your protein/moisture balance is off.
+Hygral fatigue means that your protein/moisture balance is off.
 More specifically, you have more moisture than you do protein.

 The fix?
 Adding more protein!